SharifElHaloul/Code-institute-Project-1/README.md

 ### Strategy

 I wanted to create a website that put users first.
-Making sure that on every page there is a call to action that allows the suer to get wherever they need to go.
-I have also created easy to access rsources and links which makes the website more fluid.
+Making sure that on every page there is a call to action that allows the user to get wherever they need to go.
+I have also created easy to access resources and links which makes the website more fluid.

 ### Target Audience

 I wanted to target a wide variety of ages of people who have a keen interest in either classic gaming or building projects.
-My target audience for classic gaming will mopst likely be middle aged to younger users.
+My target audience for classic gaming will most likely be middle aged to younger users.
 Due to this, I needed to make sure that my web page is fully responsive and aesthetically pleasing.

 ### User stories